 Milford Center is a large facility located in Milford, Massachusetts.
-Featuring an overall rating of A, it is the number one rated nursing home in Milford.
-Based on our assessment, this place is just about as as good as it gets.
-As you will find below, this facility also performed well in our category grades.
-It's hard to poke holes in this place's profile.
+Featuring an overall rating of A-, we scored this facility to be the top facility in Milford.
+An overall grade in this range is a great indication of a quality nursing home.
+Based on our analysis, this facility is simply as good as it gets.
+As you will find below, this place also performed just fine in our category scores.
+It would be hard to find any major flaws in this nursing home's profile.

 - Nursing Home